matoval/io-rw-app/README.md

 Run:`go run main`

-Once the application is running you can navigate to http://localhost:4040
+Once the application is running you can navigate to http://localhost:4040 and selet the tag `test` in simple.golang.app application in the pyroscope UI

 ### Debugging: